 Research in this field is preliminary, however scientific studies suggest that children who practice yoga-based movement, conscious breathing, and mindfulness/meditation activities are better able to regulate their emotions, manage stress and calm themselves.
 They may also choose better foods to eat and engage in more physical activity than children who do not.
 Studies also suggest that centered, calm and focused children learn more easily, have better social skills and, in general, are happier kids.

 Studies also show that exercise facilitates children's executive function (i.e., processes required to select, organize, and properly initiate goal-directed actions) by increasing activation in the prefrontal cortex and serotonergic system.
-Because of the integration of physical movement with breathing exercises and mental focus practice, yoga may prove to be an ideal form of exercise to enhance aspects of children's mental functioning that are central to cognitive development.
+By integrating physical movement with breathing exercises and mindful awareness, yoga serves as a promising form of physical and cognitive training to enhance learning-related outcomes (Butzer et al., in press).

 Research Repository: Yoga and Meditation for Children and Adolescents

-With the intention of providing a FREE, helpful resource for schools, program providers, researchers and others interested in the body of evidence supporting yoga and mindfulness for children, adolescents, and in schools, Yoga 4 Classrooms®'s Lisa Flynn and Bethany Butzer, PhD, partnered to compile a comprehensive research repository.
-This organized reference list of peer-reviewed published studies and research review articles related to yoga and meditation for children and adolescents provides links to abstracts and full-text publications when available.
+With the intention of providing a FREE, helpful resource for schools, program providers, researchers and others interested in the body of evidence supporting yoga and mindfulness for children, adolescents, and in schools, Yoga 4 Classrooms and ChildLight Yoga's founder, Lisa Flynn, and Bethany Butzer, PhD, partnered to compile a comprehensive research repository.
+This organized reference list of peer-reviewed published studies and research review articles provides links to abstracts and full-text publications when available.

 The repository will be updated quarterly, so visit this page often to download the most updated version.

 - Check out our new blog post article titled, Scientific Evidence for Yoga and Mindfulness in Schools: How and Why Does it Work?